Why Consider Brussels Sprouts For Your Health?

 brussels sprouts recipes2

-There are many oven roasted recipes that can be made with crumbled bacon, onion and fresh garlic.
+There are many oven roasted recipes that can be made with crumbled bacon, onions, and fresh garlic.

-They can also be added to soups, salads, casseroles, pasta dishes, vegetable loafs, and used as garnish around poultry and fish.
+They can also be added to soups, salads, casseroles, pasta dishes, and vegetable loafs, and used as garnishes around poultry and fish.

 There’s truly no right or wrong way to make these, so simply find a recipe that intrigues you and gets cooking!

-Brussels sprouts are created by nature, made for you that benefits your body and well being.
+Brussels sprouts are created by nature, made for you and benefit your body and well being.

 When eaten in moderation, these beauties will keep you healthy, feel great, and inspire you to create a healthy diet around them and their health benefits.